 Nick Said, MD, MBA

-Vice Chair of Radiology for Clinical Informatics and Information Technology
+Vice Chair of Radiology for Clinical Informatics and Information Technology;

 Assistant Professor of Radiology